 Jaguar Land Rover (estimated market cap: £2 billion)

 Starling is one of the UK’s leading digital-only banks.
 It was founded in 2014 by Anne Boden, a former banking executive.
-Boden, who’s also the CEO of Starling, is planning to list the company on the LSE.
+Boden, who is also the CEO of Starling, is hoping to list the company in London.